netxms/netxms-doc/admin/appendix.rst

 nxapush
 -------
-This tool has same usage as nxpush, but it sends data throught local agent.
+This tool has same usage as nxpush, but it sends data through local agent.

 When new version of |product_name| is released - version of server protocol is changed.
-Change of version affects on server comunication with other tools like nxpush.
+Change of version affects on server communication with other tools like nxpush.
 So after each server update nxpush tool also should be updated.
 In case of usage nxapush - only agent should be updated as this tool uses agent protocol to send data.